 "Oh my," Steve said after looking down at Teena's feet, bright pink where they weren't a tinge of blue.
 "Of course."

 "Where should I touch her?"
 Teena said.

-As with everything else that seemed so odd in this place, it struck Teena that she'd never asked that question before, had never given any thought to touching a woman whether alive or not alive.
+As with everything else so odd in this place, it struck Teena she'd never asked that question before, had never given any thought to touching a woman whether alive or not alive.
 This woman, too, didn't really seem all that dead to her.
 She seemed unmarked except for what must have been a nicely done caesarean, that and the occasional mole, a few freckles.
-Her pubic hair was untrimmed, so Teena put her age at over thirty, maybe forty, aware that the world was filled with exceptions to everything, and the woman did have the breast implants, which suggested... what?
+Her pubic hair was untrimmed, so Teena put her age at over thirty, maybe forty, aware the world was filled with exceptions to everything, and the woman did have the breast implants, which suggested... what?
 A career boost?
 The needs of a husband?
 Self-esteem concerns?
 Pump up the breasts and the lips, then jam the little vacuum wand into the thighs and hips and drain out an inkling of obesity, a soupçon of indulgence?
 We—women, all of us, yes, indeed—can do it all even if the impudence of a blizzard slows us down a bit.

 Still, the woman (wouldn't it be nice to have her name displayed on her, whether something dignified in a name badge or at least a Magic Marker "Annie" or "Justine" or "Tiffany" or "Madge" scrawled on the belly?) just seemed prepared, that was how Teena wanted to put it, as though for a long time she might have been incomplete but was now ready to go: open eyes, sit up, politely request some clothing, and you're on your way.